davecharles/dc-maplecroft-de-test/README.md

 ### API

 Once you have loaded data into the database you need to expose it through the api.
 An entry point and url has been created for you.
-You just need to develop the logic in `api.api.resources.site.SiteList`
+You just need to develop the logic in `api.api.resources.site.SiteList`.

-The api should accept a query parameter `?admin_area` which returns all the sites within this admin area
+The api should accept a query parameter `?admin_area` which returns all the sites within this admin area, e.g:

 `localhost:5000/api/v1/sites?admin_area=GBR-ADM3-3_0_0-B1`